 Owasso Benefit Small-sided Tournament Rules

-REGISTRATION: Owasso Benefit Small-Sided Tournament is US Club sanctioned.
+REGISTRATION: Owasso Benefit Small-Sided Tournament is OSA sanctioned.

 TOURNAMENT FORMAT: guaranteed three (3) games

 U6-U12 will play 4v4 on 40yd x 30yd fields.
 The goals are 3 ft. tall by 5 ft. wide.
 The goalmouth consists of an 8 ft. radius semi-circle crease in front of each goal.
 Games will consist of two 12-minute halves separated by a two minute halftime.
 There are no goalkeepers.
 U6-U8 teams use a size 3 ball while U9-U12 teams use a size 4 ball.
 Both teams should provide game ball.

 U13-Adult will play 6v6 on 55yd x 30yd fields.
 The goals are 6ft. tall by 18ft. wide.
 The penalty boxes are 10 yards square.
 Games will consist of two 16 minute halves separated by a two minute halftime.
 U13-Adult teams use a size 5 ball.
 Both teams should provide game ball.

 Special Coed Rules (Adult Only) A coed team may be made up of any combination of male and female players.
 However, during play, there must be at least 2 females on the field at one time.